-Suite hotel rooms are furnished in classical style, and offer either one bed, two separate beds, or one large double bed.
+Suite hotel rooms are furnished in classical style, and offer either two separate beds or one large double bed.
+There is also a possibility of one or two extra beds.
 Each room is equipped with adjustable heating-air condition, LCD TV set, safety deposit box, minibar and coffee set.
 All rooms are provided with a free wi-fi internet.The bathrooms have a bath or a shower-tube,and a hair-dryer.
 All rooms in our Prague Old Town Hotel are non-smoking.

 What I need to know ...

 Hotel Rott is situated in the very heart of Prague, just a few steps from the Old Town Square, the main historical point of the city.
 All essential sights and monuments are within a walking distance of the hotel:

 Wenceslas Square, Charles Bridge, Jewish town, Prague Castle with adjoining gardens and palaces of the Little Quarter.
 Hotel´s location is convenient also for shopping: there are numerous large shops and shopping malls within an easy and short reach of the hotel.